ymotongpoo/vsc-licenser/README.md

 ```

 ## Commands and features

 This extension provides shortcuts to insert license headers to source code files and
 to create a LICENSE file based on the configurations in `settings.json`.
-This extenstion
+This extension
 not only provides shortcuts but also enables auto-insertion of license header on creation
 of new file.

-You can call these commands via Command Palette (`Ctrl+Shift+P` on Windows/Linux, `⌘⇧P` on OS X):
+You can call these commands via *Command Palette* (`Ctrl+Shift+P` on Windows/Linux, `⌘⇧P` on OS X):

 * "licenser: Create LICENSE file"
-  * create LICENSE file into your repository.
+  * create LICENSE file in your repository.
 * "licenser: Insert license header"
-  * insert license header to the currently opened source code file.
+  * insert license header into the currently opened source code file.
 * "licenser: Arbitrary license header"
-  * insert arbitrary license header to the currently opened source code file.
+  * insert arbitrary license header into the currently opened source code file.

-Programming languages supported in this extension are (alphabetical order):
+Programming languages supported by this extension are (alphabetical order):

 * bat
 * C
 * Clojure